 Always keep a current immunization record for your child in a safe place.
 You may need the record if you register your child for daycare, summer camp, college or university and some travel.

-Report your child’s immunization records
+Reporting your child’s immunization records to VCH

 Vancouver Coastal Health needs to have an up-to-date record of your child’s immunizations if your child attends school or a licensed childcare facility so we can: